Zyphra/zcookbook/benchmarks/communication/README.md

-Here's an updated README to reflect the new JAX-only implementation:

 # JAX Communication Benchmarks

 The intent of these benchmarks is to measure communication latency/bandwidth of JAX collective communication operations at the Python layer.
 These benchmarks are complementary to C-level comms benchmarks like [OSU Micro-Benchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/) and [NCCL Tests](https://github.com/NVIDIA/nccl-tests) in that users can: